xDenzil/googlenow_lambdabot/README.md

 ## What is it?

-A chatbot that can evaluate lambda calculus expressions, regardless how complex.
+A chatbot built on Google Now, that can evaluate lambda calculus expressions, regardless how complex.
 The input can be parsed from different forms.